Surgery: What to Expect

 Will I see my surgeon in PACU?

 Upon the completion of your surgery, your surgeon will update your family or those waiting for you in the surgical waiting room.
+Your surgeon may see you in PACU as well but due to some of the medications you receive you may not remember this.

 When will I go to my room or home?

-If you are staying overnight in the hospital you will be moved to your room following a post-anesthesia evaluation.
+If you are staying overnight in the hospital, you will be moved to your room following a post-anesthesia evaluation.

 Can I be there when my child wakes up after surgery?

-Yes as soon as possible, we call for parents to come to PACU.
+Yes, as soon as possible, we call for parents to come to PACU.
 Most often parents are at the bedside prior to their child waking from anesthesia.